akbaraziz/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 ![c9-open-ide](images/c9-open-ide.png)

-Close all of the Welcome default windows, then create a new Terminal window.
+Close all of the default windows, then create a New Terminal window.

 ![c9-close-welcome](images/c9-close-welcome.png)